 The stairs behind the locked door

-During most of the 20th century the attics were used for storing produce from the garden.
+During most of the twentieth century the attics were used for storing produce from the garden.
 Apples were laid out on paper in every available space on the floor and turned weekly to keep them fresh.